chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 From that drawing, I rebuilt the experiment to weed out the last errors (🙏 ).
 Using shorter pieces of wire (except for the NOP and the Arduino connection, which will be removed as I add the other chips) and proper colors (red/blue for the 5V/GND connections, for example) resulted in a cleaner build:

+### ERRATA

+A few years later, I've rebuilt this in order to figure out the next steps.
+And I noticed the last couple bits were always unstable, because it turns out [you should not use Arduino pins 0 and 1 if you are dumping serial output](https://www.arduino.cc/en/reference/board).
+I am not sure how I managed to make this work, but I've changed the program and wiring to use only pins 2-12 for monitoring the address (meaning we won't monitor all the pins, but it won't matter for the final project).

+I will publish the updated program (it needs a cleanup anyway) when I get to part 2, this is just so anyone trying this doesn't get (too) confused

 ![cleaner version of the 6507 memory walk on a breadboard](/img/2017/09/6507_v2.jpg){: .center }